 The performance-based RSUs granted to participants vest over three-year performance periods based on Cubic's achievement of performance goals established by the Compensation Committee over the performance periods, subject to the recipient's continued service through the end of the respective performance periods.
 For the performance-based RSUs granted to date, the vesting will be contingent upon Cubic meeting one of three types of vesting criteria over the performance period.
-These three categories of vesting criteria consist of revenue growth targets, earnings targets, and return on equity targets.
+These three categories of vesting criteria consist of revenue growth targets, earnings growth targets, and return on equity targets.
 The level at which Cubic's performs against scalable targets over the performance periods will determine the percentage of the RSUs that will ultimately vest.

-Through September 30, 2014, Cubic has granted 731,585 restricted stock units of which 69,994 have vested.
-The grant date fair value of each restricted stock unit is the fair market value of one share of our common stock at the grant date.
-At September 30, 2014, the total number of unvested RSUs that are ultimately expected to vest, after consideration of expected forfeitures and estimated vesting of performance-based RSUs is 345,240.
+Through September 30, 2015, Cubic has granted 1,054,013 RSUs of which 230,110 have vested.
+The grant date fair value of each RSU is the fair market value of one share of our common stock at the grant date.
+At September 30, 2015, the total number of unvested RSUs that are ultimately expected to vest, after consideration of expected forfeitures and estimated vesting of performance-based RSUs is 287,568.